BUEC500C1/codvid-app-jacobdavis608/README.md

 4. On separate branch, exercise [CODVID-19 API](https://covid19api.com/) and display the data in your application as text.
 Be fancy and style your results. (due April 17)
 5. Overlay the data on the maps (due April 24)

+# Application Documentation:
+1. Started with testing on ios using Google maps.

+Created two custom map styles for the app, will eventually be able to see country by country data as well as province by province.
+3. Going to use react-native-geocoding api to extract the country in which the user taps, will lead to a rendered callout with COVID information.
+4. Once this is complete, will add ability to navigate between three kinds of maps